 Unfortunately, the court would also have had its share of godless, apostate, and totally immoral men and women; and it would seem that this apostate crowd were able to gain more influence and control over him than did his godly father, the king.
 Weak Manasseh was apparently unable to resist them, especially given the young age at which he ascended the throne.
 And for such a young and impressionable man – a recently become adolescent and almost teenager, really – the attraction of the sexual world into which he was being drawn, would have captivated him.

 So, despite his privileges and advantages which should have enabled him to live an outstandingly godly life, he sinned in the most grievous and gross ways.
-God condemned the princes, the prophets, and the priests in Manasseh’s time because of their sins, saying to them, “Israel’s sentinels are blind, they are all without knowledge; they are silent dogs that cannot bark; dreaming, lying down, loving to slumber.
-The dogs have a mighty appetite; they never have enough.
-The shepherds also have no understanding; they have all turned to their own way, to their own gain, one and all” (Isa 56:10-11).
+God condemned the princes, the prophets, and the priests in Manasseh’s time because of their sins, saying to them, “His watchmen are blind: they are all ignorant, they are all dumb dogs, they cannot bark; sleeping, lying down, loving to slumber.
+Yea, they are greedy dogs which can never have enough, and they are shepherds that cannot understand: they all look to their own way, every one for his gain, from his quarter” (Isa 56:10-11).
 And these are they whom Manasseh chose to heed in preference to his father.

 Sadly, even some children of today’s pastors, ministers, missionaries and other servants of God, who grow up under the sound of the gospel, reject it, thinking they know better; and, like Manasseh, live in rebellion to God, their lives a disgrace, their attitudes so hostile to God, and their guilty consciences condemning them so relentlessly, that they reject even the idea of God and claim that he doesn’t even exist.